Spanish dialects and varieties: Verb tenses for past events

-For some speakers of American Spanish, the compound tense can sound affected, bookish, or foreign.

 In Latin America one could say, "he viajado a España varias veces" ('I have traveled to Spain several times'), to express a repeated action, as in English.
 But to say El año pasado he viajado a España would sound ungrammatical (as it would also be in English to say "last year, I have traveled to Spain", as last year implies that the relevant time period does not include the present).
 In Spain, speakers use the compound tense when the period of time considered has not ended, as in he comprado un coche este año ('I have bought a car this year').
-Meanwhile, an American Spanish-speaker is more likely to say, "compré un carro este año" ('I bought a car this year').
+Meanwhile, a Latin American Spanish speaker is more likely to say, "compré un carro este año" ('I bought a car this year').

 Vocabulary

 Different regional varieties of Spanish vary in terms of vocabulary as well.
 This includes both words that exist only in certain varieties (especially words borrowed from indigenous languages of the Americas), and words that are used differently in different areas.
 Among words borrowed from indigenous languages are many names for food, plants and animals, clothes, and household object, such as the following items of Mexican Spanish vocabulary borrowed from Nahuatl.

 In addition to loan words, there are a number of Spanish words that have developed distinct senses in different regional dialects.
 That is, for certain words a distinct meaning, either in addition to the standard meaning or in place of it, exists in some varieties of Spanish.